 Mike made enough deliveries there that he got to know the managers there, and the must have considered him a special sort of stockboy, as they asked one day if he'd like to take as test and become a "programmer" (whatever that was).
-After 6 months in the stockroom, he was tired of it and saw a chance to move from that job...even though he had no idea what was involved.
+After 6 months in the stockroom, Mike was tired of it and saw a chance to move from that job...even though he had no idea what was involved.
 With his education and ambitions, he didn't "fit in" with the stockroom people.
-(Mike intended to earn enough money to return to Coe and finish college.)
+(Mike intended only to earn enough money to return to Coe and finish college.)
 He benefitted from the company's desparate need for more programming help, and management noticed him as he moved around the company - real luck, actually.

-Mike took and passed the test (known as the "IBM Programming Test", the only existing determination vehicle to the fledging programming field.
+Mike took and passed the test (known as the "IBM Programming Test", the only existing determination vehicle to the fledging programming field).
 There were no college or commercial classes or schools for this work, which was in its infancy in 1960.
 Mike was quickly transferred into the "Systems Department", populated with a dozen young men in suits and ties, all with college degrees in various technical disciplines - Mike was out of place there, too.
-It didn't actually matter to the others in the department, because they were all learning the aspects of the work.
+It didn't actually matter to the others in the department, because they were all learning the aspects of the work, too.